LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 ![img/override_vars_complete.png](img/override_vars_complete.png)

-## Step 4: FAQs on Remote Overrides
+## FAQs on Remote Overrides

-Don't forget to read [Loopdocs page about how regular overrides work](../operation/features/workout.md).
+Don't forget to read [Loopdocs: Overrides](../operation/features/workout.md).
 For remote overrides in particular:

 1. **Can I set different override in Nighscout than I have programmed into Loop app?** Answer: No. You will only be able to enact override presets already programmed into the Loop app.